On diffeomorphisms of even-dimensional discs: The homotopy groups of framed diffeomorphisms

 \subsubsection{Algebraicity}

-The monodromy of the left-hand column of \eqref{eq:BigDiagram} gives an action of $\pi_1(A_2(g))$ on $X_1(g)$ in the homotopy category of (unpointed) spaces, and hence an action on the integral or rational cohomology of $X_1(g)$.
-We will first prove Theorem \ref{thm:X1CohCalc} (i), concerning this action.
-The long exact sequence on homotopy groups for the bottom row of \eqref{eq:BigDiagram} gives a central extension
+The monodromy of the left-hand column of \eqref{eq:BigDiagram} gives an action of $\pi_1(A_2(g))$ on $X_1(g)$ in the homotopy category of unbased spaces, and hence an action on the integral or rational cohomology of $X_1(g)$.
+We will first prove \cref{thm:X1CohCalc} \ref{enum:X1CohCalc-i}, concerning this action.
+Using the description of the groups $G_g^{\fr,[\ell]}$ and their abelianisations from the proof of \cref{prop:BigDiagram}, the long exact sequence on homotopy groups for the bottom row of \eqref{eq:BigDiagram} gives an extension